thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

         title: Go to the "**Widgets Library**" page, and click the "**+**" button in the upper right corner of the "**Widgets Bundles**" page.
 Select "**Import widgets bundle**" from the drop-down menu.
     ===
         image: /images/gateway/dashboard/wl-import-bundle-gateway-2-ce.png,
-        title: In the popup, you will be prompted to upload the downloaded gateway widgets bundle JSON file.
+        title: You will be prompted to upload the downloaded gateway widgets bundle JSON file in the pop-up.
 Drag and drop a file from your computer, then click "**Import**" to add a widget bundle to the library.
     ===
         image: /images/gateway/dashboard/wl-import-bundle-gateway-3-ce.png,
         title: The widgets bundle is imported.